SchulzLab/TFAnalysis/README.md

 ####Step 3
 Before Transcription Factor (TF) binding can be predicted, the merged TF scores calcuated in DHS sites identified by JAMM have to be intersected with the binned training, leaderboard, and test data sets.
+This script automatically distributs the training data into subfolders per TF.
+Leaderboard and test data is splitted according to the presence of DHS sites in bins, as only bins with overlapping DHS sites should be classified.
 This can be done by running the script `Preprocessing/Intersect_Bins_And_TF_Predictions.py`.
 Using *bedtools* *intersect* and the *left outer join* option, each bin will be assigned to the corresponding TF affinities computed within the intersecting DHS.